passerbyxp/php.vim/README.md

 - Support for not-so-common extensions was turned off, e.g., `mssql_*`.
 - Basic support for PHP 5.4 syntax was added.
 - Support was added for PHP 5.5.7
-- New modules added: memcache, memcached, redis and xdebug
+- New modules added: memcache, memcached, redis, test_helpers and xdebug
 - Support for static classes and docblock parameters (patched by @kris89)

   [html5]: https://github.com/othree/html5.vim